 Rentals - ~$600/year

-Rentals are great for verifying a new student's interests.
-Rent for a few months and if you or your child are still interested, go ahead and buy one.
+Rentals are a great way to check a student's interests.
+Rent a guzheng for a few months and if you or your child are still interested, go ahead and buy one.
 From what I've seen stores and some teachers ask about $50 USD per month.
-Rent for too long and you'll spend as much in rent as you would if you purchased your own.
+Rent for a year and you'll spend as much as it would cost to buy your own.
 I like to think of it this way: if you commit to play the instrument for one year, you've given yourself a budget of $600.
-Buy an instrument for that much at the end of the year you can keep playing for free or resell it to get a little money back and pass the joy on to someone else.
+Buy an instrument for that much.
+At the end of the year you can keep playing for free or resell it to get a little money back and pass the joy on to someone else.

 Other Costs of Ownership

 1st year cost: $0-$12

 Nails, picks, or plectra, as they are called, are the next thing to get after purchasing an instrument.
 Any hard material can be used to make nails though different materials provide different sounds.
 The best nails are solid and rigid.
-The go-to material used to be a type of turtle shell came into vogue a few decades ago but unsustainable hunting drove the turtles near extinction.
-They are still at high risk.
+The go-to materials used to be plastic, resin, and metal.
+A type of turtle shell came into vogue a few decades ago but unsustainable hunting drove the turtles near extinction.
 It's better for the future of guzheng players and for the environment to use other materials while the turtle population regrows.
-Plastics, resins, stone, bone, bamboo, and even metal have been used to pluck long zithers over human history.
-There are more than ever to pick from.
+Plastics, resins, stone, bone, bamboo, and metal are all options.
 Read more about nail materials here.

-Nails range from less than $0.75 USD per nail for cheaper plastics to $5.00 or more per nail for higher quality pieces.
+Nails range from less than $0.75 USD per nail to $5.00 or more.
 That is a range of $6-40 USD total for the 8 picks needed to cover both hands.
 Instruments are often sold with a basic set of nails - thin plastic sets that are very similar to guitar picks.
 These are fine for new players and can last children for years.
-In fact, if you ever lose one of these thin nails you can fashion a replacement out of a guitar pick.
+In fact, if you ever lose one of these you can fashion a replacement out of a guitar pick.